Fiction Writing Exercises for Developing Setting

 Some stories have simple settings based on real places.
 You can use your hometown or a major city.
 A setting can also be completely dreamed up, which is often necessary in speculative fiction writing (Wonderland and Never Land, for example).
 You can keep a setting in the background, referring to it only when necessary, or you can bring it to the forefront and allow it to function as a character in your story.

 Some authors go to great lengths to take the reader through a story’s setting.
 Just last year, I read a book in which the character drove around Los Angeles.
 The author took us down L.A. streets, past parks, and into real neighborhoods and establishments.
-It was a bit much, but I’m pretty sure if I was a resident of L.A., I would have gotten a little thrill out of the familiarity.
+It was a bit much, but I’m pretty sure if I were a resident of L.A., I would have gotten a little thrill out of the familiarity.

 Today, we’ll take a deeper look at setting with a few fiction writing exercises designed to help you establish the settings in your story.